kamilburda/batcher/docs/sections/Usage.md

 You may also export settings to a custom file by selecting `Settings → Export Settings...`.
 This allows swapping between different plug-in configurations or sharing them.
 To import settings from a file, select `Settings → Import Settings...` and select the file.

-## More Customization

-If you find yourself in the need of customizing layer names, applying additional procedures before exporting or excluding specific layers from the export, see [Customization](Customization.md).

-## Running Batcher Without Dialog

-It is also possible to run Batcher without an interactive dialog, e.g. for automation purposes.

-The `plug-in-batch-export-layers` procedure exports layers with the specified or last used (or saved) settings, depending on the value of the `run-mode` parameter.

-You can run `plug-in-batch-export-layers` with settings imported from a file (obtained via `Settings → Export Settings...` in the plug-in dialog) by specifying the `settings-file` parameter.
-In that case, the `run-mode` must be `Gimp.RunMode.NONINTERACTIVE` and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).

-The `plug-in-batch-export-layers-quick` procedure exports layers instantly, always with the last used settings.

 ## Known Issues